 We were fortunate enough to meet the team at Caracal on Media Day at the Range where we shot several rounds downrange with all the Caracal pistols.
 It was a blast!
 We really liked the gun and all three of us left wanting one.

-The Caracal has a fully ambidextrous polymer frame which features an ergonomically designed grip with a rounded butt and a 111° grip angle.
-The lower forward edge of the frame has a picitinny rail for mounting a light, laser or other accessories.
+The Caracal has a fully ambidextrous polymer frame that features an ergonomically designed grip with a rounded butt and a 111° grip angle.
+The lower forward edge of the frame has a Picatinny rail for mounting a light, laser, or other accessories.
 The Caracal’s low slide profile design utilizes the low bore axis principle also used in Glock and Steyr M pistols, making it more comfortable to shoot by reducing muzzle rise and allowing faster sight recovery.

 Caracal pistols have a fully supported chamber and fixed iron sights featuring straight-eight pattern contrast enhancements.
 The front element can be adjusted for windage and the nonadjustable rear sight element is an integral part of the firing pin unit, which can only be modified by replacing the entire firing pin unit.